 Fimmvörðuháls is one of the most dramatic day hikes in Iceland — and that is saying something in a country full of extraordinary landscapes.
 The trail crosses the high mountain pass between two of Iceland's most famous glaciers, Eyjafjallajökull and Mýrdalsjökull, passing through lava fields formed during the 2010 volcanic eruption that grounded flights across Europe.
 On a clear day, the views stretch from the South Coast all the way to the Westman Islands out at sea.

 Most people hike from Skógar in the south — starting at the famous Skógafoss waterfall — up to the mountain hut at Fimmvörðuháls, then down into the valley of Þórsmörk.
 You either return by bus or arrange transport from both ends.
 Very few people do it as an out-and-back.
+If you are building a wider route around this area, pair this with the South Coast Iceland guide.

 The Route